01 of 15

 07 of 15

-Make a bold statement with uniques sconces.
+Make a bold statement with unique sconces.
 The modern sconces in this room by Disc Interiors are adjustable, allowing the user to change the size, as well as where the light is being directed.
-However, even more important than that, they provide a unique, sculptural element that sets a modern tone for the space.Continue to 8 of 15 below.
+Even more importantly, they provide a unique, sculptural element that sets a modern tone for the space.Continue to 8 of 15 below.

 08 of 15